Adopting a dog from Dogs Trust

-We’ll arrange a virtual meet to find out more about you, your lifestyle and the home you can offer.
+We’ll arrange a virtual meeting online to find out more about you, your lifestyle, and the home you can offer one of our dogs.
 We’ll talk through everything we’d normally discuss in person.
 Including about how a dog will fit into your life in the long term, as restrictions are lifted.

 For dogs who will thrive straight away in a new home, we’ll bring them to meet you in your garden or an outdoor space.
 We’ll spend some time with you and dog, from a safe distance, to make sure it’s a great match.

 Some dogs will need to meet you a few times to get to know you before they come home.
 We’re not able to make appointments to meet dogs at the moment.
 Where possible, we can your interest and arrange an appointment for you to come and meet them at the centre when restrictions ease.

 We’re not able to make appointments to meet dogs at the moment.
 Where possible, we can register your interest and arrange an appointment for you to come and meet them at the centre when restrictions ease.